koii-network/blog/_posts/2025-02-13-Earn-Crypto-With-AI-Agent.md

 Let's get your personal AI Developer up and running by setting up the essential Claude and GitHubAPI keys.
 Once configured, your AI Developer will work tirelessly 24/7, analyzing, coding, and solving problems even while you sleep.

-**Don't worry, it’s free and we've broken it down into simple steps that anyone can follow.**
+**Don't worry, we've broken it down into simple steps that anyone can follow.**

 ## How to make an AI Developer work 24/7 for you